xpsi-group/xpsi/docs/source/install.rst

 .. note::

-    That ``conda install -c conda-forge pymultinest`` might try to install many dependencies, including MPI, BLAS/LAPACK, and a Fortran compiler binaries in order to install MultiNest.
+    That ``conda install -c conda-forge pymultinest`` might try to install dependencies in the environment, including binaries for MPI, BLAS/LAPACK, and a Fortran compiler, all in order to install MultiNest.
 Moreover, the MultiNest version listed is a minor release too low to satisfy all our needs.
-It might not be worth installing MultiNest on your personal machine unless you want to apply it more generally or gain experience on test problems.
+Although production sampling runs need to be performed on a high-performance system, it is advisable to install MultiNest on your personal machine to gain experience on application to inexpensive test problems.
 In the latter case we provide offer `from source`__ instructions.

 The following Python packages are required for full functionality of the post-processing module: